-The State of Oklahoma Department of Corrections has an inmate locator feature right on their website, making it easy to find out if someone is in prison in Oklahoma.
+The State of Oklahoma Department of Corrections offender lookup feature makes it easy to find out if someone is in prison in Oklahoma.
 The process for finding an inmate in jail is different.
 Use the following instructions to lookup an inmate in an Oklahoma prison:

 Anyone interested in reviewing someone's incarceration, arrest records, warrants, or other criminal records could use the Infotracer tool to quickly and easily find them also.